nicholas-fong/TAPO-camera-motion-detect-and-record/Person/README.md

-In order to use this python script to recognize a person and start recording a YOLO model saved in onnx format is needed.
-IN addition, a virtual environment is also needed.
-Once the virtual environment is created, the easiest way is to start the script using systemd because the necessary path is given in the systemd service file.
+In order to use person.py to recognize a person and start recording, a YOLO model saved in onnx format is needed.
+In addition, a virtual environment is also needed.
+Once the virtual environment is created, the easiest way is to start the script using systemd because the necessary path is coded in the systemd service file.
+But you can also start it manually.

 ---